-The AB 630 Report identifies the goals that were set for FY 2022-23, evaluates program performance for FY 2022-23,5 sets goals for FY 2023-24, and identifies areas for overall program improvement.
-To aid in the goal setting calculations, only project data prior to June 30, 2023, were used for this analysis to align with the Proposed FY 2023-24 Funding Plan for Clean Transportation Incentives, which this report is an appendix to.
+The AB 630 Report identifies the goals that were set for FY 2023-24, evaluates program performance for FY 2023-24,5 sets goals for FY 2024-25, and identifies areas for overall program improvement.
+To aid in the goal setting calculations, only project data available prior to March 31, 2024, were used for this analysis to align with the Proposed FY 2024-25 Funding Plan for Clean Transportation Incentives, which this report is an appendix to.
+The available project data includes quarters 3 and 4 of the year 2023 and quarter 1 of the year 2024.
+Quarter 2 data of the year 2024 are not yet available (at the time report is written) so they are not included.
+Next year's report will cover the timeframe of quarter 2 of 2024 through Quarter 1 of 2025.
 The goals and metrics provided in this report are primarily generated using data reported to CARB by implementing air districts on a quarterly basis.
-Staff considered the recommendations from the Senate Bill (SB) 350 Low-Income Barriers Study, such as working to understand community transportation needs and improving awareness of programs like CC4A, to increase CC4A's effectiveness in providing access and support for eligible residents.